 As always, the CAT notification will be out in July-August.
-Since the introduction of this exam in 2015, one key change has been the sectional time-limit and division of the exam into three sections, which continued in 2016.
+Since the introduction of changes in CAT 2015, one key change has been the sectional time-limit and division of the exam into three sections.
 What it actually means is that you can no longer piggy-back on Logical Reasoning for clearing the exam and you need to work on your Verbal Ability skills as well.
 In short, you can no longer afford to leave Reading Comprehensions (RCs) or else this would surely throw a spanner in the works for you.

 1. Be prepared for a variety of CAT verbal ability question types:

 The first thing that a change of pattern brings is uncertainty in question types.
 Make sure you are well prepared for a variety of question types that have appeared in the exam for the last few years.
 You are expected to be well-versed with the grammatical rules and conventions.
 VARC questions are based on the following topics:

 - Conclusion/ summary based questions

 - Main Idea based questions

 2. Best source for CAT RCs practice is still previous year CAT RCs: